EverBank: History

 In February 2010, EverBank acquired Tygris Commercial Finance Group, Inc., a provider of financing for business equipment.

 In May 2010, EverBank acquired all the deposits, substantially all of the assets, and certain liabilities of the Bank of Florida from the Federal Deposit Insurance Corporation, bringing its total assets to approximately $11.5 billion.

 In February 2012, the bank agreed to acquire the warehouse finance business of MetLife.

 In October 2012, EverBank acquired Business Property Lending from GE Capital for $2.4 billion.

 On June 9, 2017, TIAA acquired the bank; it was later renamed TIAA Bank.

 In August 2023, the bank was acquired by funds managed by Stone Point Capital, Warburg Pincus, Reverence Capital Partners, Sixth Street Partners, and Bayview Asset Management; the name was returned to EverBank.

-Also in August 2023, the bank paid $8.5 million to settle a class action lawsuit alleging failure to pay overtime wages; loan officers received an average of $17,000 each and lawyers received $2.8 million in fees.
+Also in August 2023, the bank paid $8.5 million to settle a class action lawsuit alleging failure to pay overtime wages; loan officers received an average of $17,000 each.

+In April 2025, EverBank Financial Corp completed the acquisition of Sterling Bank and Trust, F.S.B., a publicly traded bank headquartered in Southfield, Michigan.
+The integration brought Sterling's operations and financial centers in California and New York City under the EverBank brand.